• View all

 Understanding this process, its advantages, drawbacks, and limitations, equips individuals to navigate the intricate world of family law with clarity and confidence.
 Armed with this knowledge and with the guidance of a skilled family law attorney, one can engage in the discovery process as a necessary step toward a fair and equitable resolution to their case.

-If you are looking for legal guidance in the Seattle area, contact the Hemmat Law Group today at (206) 682-5200 to speak with a dedicated family law attorney.
+If you are looking for legal guidance in the Seattle area, contact The Hemmat Law Group today at (206) 682-5200 to speak with a dedicated family law attorney.
 We have extensive experience dealing with discovery, trial preparation, and other serious legal matters.

 We Help Good People in Bad Situations